codewpf/servo-legal/support.md

   A: Make sure you're connected to the internet and that your credentials are correct.
 If the issue persists, please email us with the exact error message you see.

   **Q: How do I delete my account?**
-  A: Email **alex.pengfei.wang@gmail.com** from the address linked to your account, and we'll remove all associated data within 7 days, in line with App Store guidelines.
+  A: Email **alex.pengfei.wang@gmail.com** from the address linked to your account with the subject **Account deletion request**.
+We do not currently provide an in-app delete-account button.
+We'll remove associated account data within 7 days, in line with App Store guidelines.

   ---